 - The Library Ballroom– Located on Mulberry Street, this venue was one the site of the band’s first paid performance.
 Today it’s a popular site for weddings.

 - Capricorn Records– The building where the record label and studio that became “ground zero for Southern rock” sits on Cherry Street.
-It has sat vacant for many years but is undergoing work to repurpose the space.
+It has sat vacant for many years but is now open as a studio space and museum.

 - Crash Sites– Duane crashed at the intersection of Hillcrest and Bartlett, while Berry crashed at Napier and Inverness.
 There is no marker or place to get out and look around.